ggreer/geoff.greer.fm/_posts/2012-09-07-the-silver-searcher-adding-pthreads.md

 ---
 date: '2012-09-07 18:18:50'
 layout: post
-title: 'Adding Pthreads to Ag'
+title: 'The Silver Searcher: Adding Pthreads'
 published: true
 categories:
 - Computers
 - the_silver_searcher
 ---

-In my quest to improve Ag's speed, I spent some time making it multi-threaded.
+In my quest to improve [Ag](https://github.com/ggreer/the_silver_searcher/)'s speed, I spent some time making it multi-threaded.
 This meant learning [Pthreads](http://en.wikipedia.org/wiki/POSIX_Threads).

-Although the Pthreads API isn't too hard to pick up, other architectural decisions took more effort to get right.
+Although the Pthreads API wasn't too hard to pick up, other architectural decisions took more effort to get right.
 My first attempt at multithreaded search was rather naïve.
 The plan was simple: For each file, create a new thread, search the file, then exit the thread.
 It didn't require a huge change in the code, but I wasn't sure what kind of performance benefit I'd get.
 A typical run of Ag searches a lot of files, and spawning a thread for each file could incur some significant overhead.
 Still, I figured it was worth a shot.
-It wasn't long before I had things working, but my initial results were discouraging.
+It wasn't long before I had things working, but my initial results were discouraging:

 {% highlight text %}
 % time ./ag blahblahblah ~/code